viesturz/klipper-toolchanger/toolchanger.md

 # after_change_gcode:
   # Common gcode to run after any tool change.
   # EG: To set custom input shaping, accelerations, etc.
+# error_gcode:
+  # If specified, this gcode is run on failures instead of erroring out Klipper
+  # Typical use would be to pause the print and put INITIALIZE_TOOLCHANGER in the resume macro to reset toolchanger.
+# recover_gcode:
+  # Experimental, if specified, this gcode is run on `INITIALIZE_TOOLCHANGER RECOVER=1` to recover the position.
+  # Should not generally be necessary, but adds optional extra control.
 # parent_tool:
   # Name of a parent tool.
 Marks this toolchanger as a child, meaning the parent tool
   # will be selected in order to select any tool attached to this.